babetCode/adrienbabet.com/content/projects/kalman.md

 ### Python Info
 {{< details title="Getting started With Numpy" closed="true">}}
 Python is an ideal language for building a Kalman filter due to its simplicity, readability, and robust libraries for linear algebra and data analysis.
+For this reason, I will give examples at each key step of how this could be implemented in python using the Numpy library.

 **Numpy Arrays**<hr>
 NumPy (short for "numerical python") is a widely used python library for scientific computing, especially when performing linear algebra calculations.
 NumPy arrays are n-dimensional data structures that are well-suited for the matrix manipulations in Kalman filtering.

-**Matrix Multiplication with Numpy**<hr>
-Consider the expression
+For example, consider the expression
 $$\begin{bmatrix}6&2&4 \\\ -1&4&3 \\\ -2&9&3\end{bmatrix}
 \begin{bmatrix}4 \\\ -2 \\\ 1\end{bmatrix}.$$